 In August 2019, Empathy Test performed for the first time at M'era Luna in Germany and W-Fest in Belgium, with Elliott Berlin on keyboards.
 They then embarked on their first tour of North America as main support for Aesthetic Perfection, in early September.
 USA Synthwave / Witch House producer Angel Metro filled in on keyboards for the entire six week tour.

 Before the band went to North America, a chance connection on Facebook put them in touch with singer and synth player Oliver Marson.
-Marson had recently put out his own '80s inspired synth track, and had been listening to Empathy Test on Spotify.
-He messaged Isaac to say how much he'd enjoyed the tracks and Isaac asked him if he played keyboards.
+Oliver had recently put out his own '80s inspired synth track, and had been listening to Empathy Test on Spotify.
+He messaged Isaac to say how much he had enjoyed the tracks and Isaac asked him if he played keyboards.

 Empathy Test kicked off 2020 with a headline set at Owls 'n' Bats festival in Detmold, Germany.
 The January 4th performance revealed the band to be in peak form and many marvelled at the excellent turnout for such a small festival.
 In February, the band returned to Germany for another festival performance, this time at E-Only Festival in Leipzig, with Remi Garrier standing in for Christina Lopez on drums.
 Despite some technical issues, very little sleep and no sound check, the band again put in a strong performance.